 The Cardiometabolic microRNA Laboratory studies how microRNAs alter the expression of key genes involved in the pathogenesis of atherosclerosis and other chronic inflammatory diseases, such as type II diabetes.
 The team also studies novel mechanisms of inflammation that promote plaque vulnerability.
 We employ animal models of human disease, in vitro assays of inflammation, cholesterol homeostasis and cellular activation, and analyze pathways of interest in human plasma and atherosclerotic plaque samples.

-The laboratory is funded by the Canadian Institutes of Health Research (CIHR), the Ontario Ministry of Research and Innovation, and the JP Bickell Foundation.
+The laboratory is funded by the Canadian Institutes of Health Research (CIHR), the Heart and Stroke Foundation of Canada (HSFC) and the National Institutes of Health (NIH).

 Driven by the interplay between accumulation of excess cholesterol in the arterial wall and the immune system, atherosclerosis is a disease of maladaptive inflammation.
 The atherosclerotic plaque grows when the rate of macrophage accumulation (via recruitment and proliferation) exceeds that of removal (e.g., via cell death and egress).
 The removal of excess cholesterol is intricately linked to the inflammatory status of lesions, which in turn underlies the susceptibility to plaque rupture- the ultimate clinical complication of atherosclerosis.
 Our laboratory recently discovered the role of microRNAs as major regulators of macrophage function in atherosclerosis progression.
 We have identified the unique coupling of microRNAs to the metabolic and energy control of macrophages and cholesterol removal from lesions, and these discoveries open entirely new avenues to attenuate or reverse the atherosclerotic plaque and its resultant complications.
 The overall goals of my research program are to discover novel mechanisms that underlie plaque progression and vulnerability, and translate these into tools to ameliorate its clinical impact.